zykrah/kicad-kle-placer/README.md

 # KiCAD KLE Placer
 A plugin for KiCAD used to place switches based on a KLE.
 Tested (and should work) in KiCAD 6.
+Based on [kicad-kbplacer](https://github.com/adamws/kicad-kbplacer).

 NOTE:
-- Rotated keys in KLE are NOT SUPPORTED (I'm working on it)
+- Rotated keys in KLE are NOT SUPPORTED (I'm working on it, read at the bottom of the page)
 - Diode placement is NOT SUPPORTED (I'm working on it)
 - Plugin is not fully tested
 - I tested this plugin with [marbastlib](https://github.com/ebastler/marbastlib)